Xilinx/kria-base-hardware/README.md

 <h1 align="center">KRIA SOM BASE HARDWARE DESGIN</h1>

 ## Introduction
 This repository contains the Kria SOM base hardware projects.
-It contains varous tcl file which can be used to generate XSA for the required starter kit.
+It contains various tcl files which can be used to generate XSA for the required starter kit.

 ## To generate an XSA for starter kits